SuthakharPonnambalam/iCare/README.md

 ---------------------------------------------------

--Make sure you create the Db with the following SQl Queries only.
+Make sure you create the Db with the following SQL Queries only.

 CREATE DATABASE iCare;
 USE iCare;